mjtadema/public_pymol_scripts/README.md

 selection   : selection string, all residues are mutated to the same resname resname     : name of the residue to mutate to, can be one or three letter code

+### fasta

+Very simple script to just print the fasta sequence of a selection

+Usage: fasta selection

+selection: selection string